mathesar-foundation/mathesar-wiki/docs/design/specs/boolean-data-type.md

 Boolean data types are used to store TRUE or FALSE values.

 ## Prototype
+!!! warning "Warning"
-> This prototype might be outdated due to global component updates.
+    This prototype might be outdated due to global component updates.
 Please refer to the link under 'Setting Options' for an updated version of the shared components.
-{.is-warning}

 [Boolean Data Type Prototype](https://www.figma.com/proto/Uaf1ntcldzK2U41Jhw6vS2/Mathesar-MVP?page-id=4260%3A37440&node-id=4270%3A40031&viewport=324%2C48%2C0.35&scaling=min-zoom&starting-point-node-id=4270%3A40031&show-proto-sidebar=1)